Piping and Instrumentation Diagram (P&ID): Condenser

 4. A tray column is to be used to separate ethanol-water mixture from an ethanol fermentation stream at 750 L/h with 20 vol.% ethanol.
 The feed is to be introduced to the column as subcooled liquid at 25°C. It is intended to use a single column to enrich ethanol to 80 mol.% by mole, and the molar concentration of ethanol at the bottom should be less than 1.0%.
 The desired operation reflux ratio ranges from 0.76 to 3.2.
 Determine the condenser duty range.

-5. If domestic water at 10°C in winter and 15°C in summer is used as cooling medium, and the expected temperature increase for the distillation in Question 4 is 25°C, determine the condensation area that safely works for the vapour flow rate range in Question 4.
+Use overall mass balance and component mass balances to find the overhead distillate flow rate range for the reflux ratio range, then use the distillate composition to find the average heat of vapourization and condenser duties for all the reflux ratios.5.
+If domestic water at 10°C in winter and 15°C in summer is used as cooling medium, and the expected temperature increase for the distillation in Question 4 is 25°C, determine the condensation area that safely works for the vapour flow rate range in Question 4.

 Geankoplis, C. J. (2003).
 Transport Processes and Separation Process Principles.
 4th edition.
 Elsevier.